MatthieuFra/jsPsychPDS/index.md

 the experimenter.
 The participants can receive specific instructions about the criteria they should follow to group the stimuli together, or not.
-When this is the case, sorting methods bear a strong resemblance to the categorization task, and if this isn't the case, the sorting task is the categorization analog of dissimilarity ratings
+When this is the case, sorting methods bear a strong resemblance to the categorization task, and if this isn't the case, the sorting task is the categorization analog of dissimilarity ratings.

 TO ADD / NOT CURRENTLY AVAILABLE